 What constitutes the ‘perfect portfolio’ is a matter of debate.
 It can depend on a variety of factors such as the right exposure to different asset classes, the right sectors of the economy, social impact, liquidity and the investor’s own tolerance for risk.
 However, whether or not said ‘perfect portfolio’ can be structured for tax-efficiency, is beyond question.

 Structuring your investments for tax-efficiency is a logical process that requires little to no guesswork and is essentially about applying math to tax rules.
 Here, we look at how IRAs can play a role in investing tax-efficiently for the future.

-In this video, Joe DiDomenico, Director of Retirement Services at Yieldstreet goes over how IRAs can have a major role in structuring your investments for tax-efficiency.
+In this video, Joe DiDomenico, Founder of WealthFlex, goes over how IRAs can have a major role in structuring your investments for tax-efficiency.

 People can face several constraints when first faced with the prospect of tax-efficient investing.
 It could be that some people have assets that cannot be changed at a given point of time, others may have different proportions of their net worth invested in retirement accounts versus taxable accounts, while others might be starting from scratch with accumulating in their retirement accounts.
 Regardless of the starting point, it is possible to work within virtually any individual investor’s limitations to start exercising tax-efficiency while investing.